replicatedhq/help-center/content/docs/kubernetes/getting-started/docker-registries.md

   tag: 2.0.0
 ```

-You could then use the image in your Kubernetes specs:
+You can then use the image in your Kubernetes specs.

 ```yaml
 spec: